Academic Policies and Regulations

 The University policy is to issue an M grade automatically when the instructor does not submit any grade for a graduate student.
 Until it is removed, the M is not computed in the GPA.
 To resolve the missing grade, students receiving an M grade must contact their instructor.
 If the instructor is not available, the student must contact the instructor’s department chair.
 Courses with an M grade may not be applied to the degree program requirements.Students with an M grade will not be admitted to doctoral candidacy until the M grade is resolved..

 Continuing Registration Grades (Z)

 Note: Graduation will not be certified until all courses have been satisfactorily completed.
 No grade changes will be processed after the student has graduated except in the case of university error.
-Procedures requiring petitions are processed through the Graduate School.
+Procedures requiring petitions are processed through the Office of Graduate Studies.

 Any student who is not in good standing at the end of a semester shall be considered on probation as of the following semester.
 The college or program may also place students on probation for other reasons as designated by the college or program.
 Notification of probation shall be made to the student in writing by the department, with a copy to the College Dean.
 At the end of each probationary semester, the department shall recommend, in writing, to the College Dean one of the following:

 Students on probation may only enroll in graduate courses (5000-7000

 level) that are part of the approved degree program requirements as

 specified in the Graduate Catalog.
 Students with a GPA below 3.00 for two

 consecutive semesters will be prevented from registering for courses without

 the permission of the College Dean.
 The College Dean will notify the Dean of